Aliases for SRSF2 Gene

 The protein encoded by this gene is a member of the serine/arginine (SR)-rich family of pre-mRNA splicing factors, which constitute part of the spliceosome.
 Each of these factors contains an RNA recognition motif (RRM) for binding RNA and an RS domain for binding other proteins.
 The RS domain is rich in serine and arginine residues and facilitates interaction between different SR splicing factors.
 In addition to being critical for mRNA splicing, the SR proteins have also been shown to be involved in mRNA export from the nucleus and in translation.
 Two transcript variants encoding the same protein and one non-coding transcript variant have been found for this gene.
 In addition, a pseudogene of this gene has been found on chromosome 11. [provided by RefSeq, Sep 2010]

 GeneCards Summary for SRSF2 Gene

 SRSF2 (Serine And Arginine Rich Splicing Factor 2) is a Protein Coding gene.
 Diseases associated with SRSF2 include Aggressive Systemic Mastocytosis and Systemic Mastocytosis With Associated Hematologic Neoplasm.
-Among its related pathways are Cleavage of Growing Transcript in the Termination Region and mRNA Splicing - Minor Pathway.
+Among its related pathways are mRNA Splicing - Major Pathway and RNA Polymerase II Transcription Termination.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is SRSF8.

 UniProtKB/Swiss-Prot Summary for SRSF2 Gene